-- 10.10.1.
-Equipment Managers must be certified by World Boxing to be appointed to any World Boxing Competition. - 10.10.2.
-The Equipment Manager may not be an active R&J and/or Boxer. - 10.10.3.
-The Equipment Manager will ensure that all Boxers' equipment, equipment distribution and handling align with World Boxing rules. - 10.10.4.
-The Equipment Manager will be responsible for all Boxer's competition related equipment and its distribution. - 10.10.5.
-The Equipment Manager will manage the volunteers in charge of escorting the Boxers to the ring, handling gloves and headguards, distributing bandages, and those in charge of equipment storage. - 10.10.6.
-The Equipment Manager will inspect all Boxers and their equipment prior to entering the Field of Play. - 10.10.7.
-The Equipment Manager will inspect all Seconds to ensure they wear proper attire and only permitted equipment is carried into the Field of Play. - 10.10.8.
-The Equipment Manager will ensure that only eligible Seconds with valid accreditation enter the Field of Play. - 10.10.9.
-The Equipment Manager will coordinate that the Boxers are in the call area before their entrance into the Field of Play is announced.
+- 10.10.1.10.9.1.
+Equipment Managers must be certified by World Boxing to be appointed to any World Boxing Competition, unless specified otherwise in the Event Rules. - 10.10.2.10.9.2.
+The Equipment Manager may not be an active R&J and/or Boxer. - The Equipment Manager will ensure that all Boxers' equipment, equipment distribution and handling align with World Boxing rules. - 10.10.4.10.9.4.
+The Equipment Manager will be responsible for all Boxer's competition related equipment and its distribution. - 10.10.5.10.9.5.
+The Equipment Manager will manage the volunteers in charge of escorting the Boxers to the ring, handling gloves and headguards, distributing bandages, and those in charge of equipment storage. - 10.10.6.10.9.6.
+The Equipment Manager will inspect all Boxers and their equipment prior to entering the Field of Play. - The Equipment Manager will inspect all Seconds to ensure they wear proper attire and only permitted equipment is carried into the Field of Play. - 10.10.8.10.9.8.
+The Equipment Manager will ensure that only eligible Seconds with valid accreditation enter the Field of Play. - The Equipment Manager will coordinate that the Boxers are in the call area before their entrance into the Field of Play is announced.

-10.11.
+10.11.10.10.
 The Cut Technician

-10.11.1.
-Cut Technicians must be certified by World Boxing to be appointed to any World Boxing Competition.
+10.11.1.1.10.10.1.
+Cut Technicians must be certified by World Boxing to be appointed to any World Boxing Competition, unless specified otherwise in the Event Rules.

-- 10.11.2.
-The Cut Technician will control the professional handwraps of the Boxers prior to them putting their gloves on, intervening only if they do not comply with World Boxing rules. - 10.11.3.
-The Cut Technician may conduct handwraps workshops during World Boxing Competitions for accredited Team Officials.
+- 10.11.2.10.10.2.
+The Cut Technician will control the professional handwraps of the Boxers prior to them putting their gloves on, intervening only if they do not comply with World Boxing rules. - 10.11.3.10.10.3.
+The Cut Technician may conduct handwraps workshops during World Boxing Competitions for accredited Team Officials Members.

-10.12.
+10.12.10.11.
 The Timekeeper and Gong Operator